jihoonog/CMPUT-503/project-website/content/blog/exercise-2.md

 5. Which speed are you using?
 What happens if you increase/decrease the speed?

-We used a value of `0.5` for forward movement and `0.25` for rotational movement.
+We used a value of `0.6` for forward movement and `0.6` for rotational movement.
 If we increase the speed the robot will move faster but runs the risk of overshooting the desired distance.
-However, decreasing the speed could prevent the robot from moving as the static friction is greater the motor's torque for the given wheel.
+However, decreasing the speed could prevent the robot from moving as the static friction is greater the motor's torque.

 6. How did you keep track of the angle rotated?